Skip to main content

 Our highly efficient elevators are equipped with ReGen drive, a regenerative system, which feeds generated energy back into the building's grid where it is used for other electrical devices such as lighting.

-A new hydro generator produces around 80% of the electric needs of the lodge across the street.
-Another additional generator using the same water and source will produce an additional 20 kWh of energy for the new Glen House.
-The hotel landscape irrigation is gravity fed from this same water system.
+A hydro generator produces more than 80% of the electrical needs of the Auto Road day lodge across the street.
+Another additional generator using the same water and source is producing an additional 17kW of energy for the new Glen House.
+Also, the hotel landscape irrigation is gravity fed from this same water system.

 The outdoor fire pit is fired with propane by design to maintain the Class I air quality standard found in the Great Gulf Wilderness area.